edufonseca/uclser20/README.md

 </p>

+### Update:
+1) If you are interested in this paper, you can find an extended version of it with additional explanations and discussion in Sections 6.1, 6.2, and 6.3 of my <a href="http://www.eduardofonseca.net/assets/pdf/phd_thesis_eduardofonseca_final_corr.pdf" target="_blank">PhD thesis</a>.
+2) If you are interested in contrastive audio representation learning, you can have a look at our other paper that received the “Best Audio Representation Learning Paper Award” at WASPAA 2021: <a href="https://arxiv.org/abs/2105.02132" target="_blank">Self-Supervised Learning from Automatically Separated Sound Scenes</a>.

+---

-We propose to learn sound event representations using the proxy task of contrasting differently augmented views of sound events, inspired by SimCLR [[1]](#references).
+In "Unsupervised Contrastive Learning of Sound Event Representations", we propose to learn sound event representations using the proxy task of contrasting differently augmented views of sound events, inspired by SimCLR [[1]](#references).
 The different views are computed by:
 - sampling TF patches at random within every input clip,
 - mixing resulting patches with unrelated background clips (*mix-back*), and
 - other data augmentations (DAs) (RRC, compression, noise addition, SpecAugment [[2]](#references)).